 First Day

-On his first day as a newly hired bookkeeper, the company’s owner appeared in the newspaper.
+On my first day as a newly hired bookkeeper, the company’s owner appeared in the newspaper.
 He had been arrested.
-The charge involved alleged kickbacks connected to government-funded housing projects.
+The charge involved alleged fraud connected to government-funded housing projects.
 That was how the assignment introduced itself.

-Shortly after he arrived, the placement agency that had sent him there called.
+Shortly after I arrived, the placement agency that had sent me there called.
 They were apologetic.
-They said they could reassign him immediately if he wanted out.
+They said they could reassign me immediately.
 The situation, they implied, was unusual (no kidding).
-He said he would stay and complete the job.
+I said he would stay and complete the job.
 There was no further discussion.

 Two weeks later, the owner returned.